 13. Watch Gliders or Fly Tandem at Torrey Pines Gliderport

-A somewhat hidden gem, the Torrey Pines Gliderport is worth visiting even if you have no intention of paragliding or hang gliding off the cliffs.
-But, if you are keen for extra excitement, there are tandem rides for those who want to try it.
-Instructors also give lessons to those who want to learn to fly solo.
+Torrey Pines Gliderport is a hidden gem worth visiting, even if you have no intention of paragliding or hang gliding off the cliffs.
+You can book tandem rides, and instructors will give lessons to those who want to learn to fly solo.

 It’s one of the most historic aviation sites in the country, with over 100 years of flying history.
-Most people come to see the panoramic views made even more spectacular by colorful gliders in the sky.
-It’s quite zen up here—the kind of place you don’t want to be in a hurry to leave.
+Most people come to see the panoramic ocean views made even more spectacular by colorful gliders in the sky.
+I find it very relaxing.

 14. See Live Theater at La Jolla Playhouse

-The Tony Award-winning La Jolla Playhouse rests on the campus of UC San Diego.
+The Tony Award-winning La Jolla Playhouse is on the UC San Diego campus.
 Some of its productions eventually make it big on Broadway (I saw Rent here decades ago and was a season ticket holder until parenthood got in the way).

 When visiting La Jolla, be sure to check the calendar of events to see if there are performances that interest you.